Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Non-Invasive Procedures

-Surgical Procedures to Treat Sagging Skin Following Bariatric Surgery
+Surgical Procedures to Treat ** Skin Following Bariatric Surgery

 Non-invasive treatment options offer a certain degree of skin tightening.
-However, they may not be fully efficient in addressing massive skin sagging resulting from this weight loss surgery.
-Therefore, post-bariatric patients with massive skin sagging will require surgical treatment options.
+However, they may not be fully efficient.
+Therefore, post-bariatric patients with massive skin will require surgical treatment options.

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Full Abdominoplasty, also referred to as a complete/standard abdominoplasty, addresses sagging skin on the whole abdomen, corrects diastasis recti (separated abdominal muscles), and repositions the belly button when required.
-The procedure is suitable for post-bariatric patients with sagging skin in the lower and upper abdomen and minimal or no skin sagging on the back.
+Full Abdominoplasty, also referred to as a complete/standard abdominoplasty, corrects diastasis recti (separated abdominal muscles), and repositions the belly button when required.
+The procedure is suitable for post-bariatric patients with loose skin in the lower and upper abdomen and minimal or no skin on the back.

 A full abdominoplasty surgery takes 3-4 hours, and the patient spends 2-4 nights at the hospital for monitoring.
 Most full abdominoplasty patients can resume their daily activities 2-4 weeks after surgery.